Louis Hébert: Meeting with Champlain and settling in New France

 In 1604, Hébert's cousin, Pierre du Gua, Sieur de Monts, led an expedition to l'Île Sainte-Croix in hopes of making a fortune in the fur trade.
 The expedition's first winter was very hard.
 There was a shortage of fresh water and firewood, and 36 of the 80 expedition members died of scurvy.
 In the following summer of 1605, the expedition relocated across the bay at Port-Royal (today known as Annapolis Royal, Nova Scotia).

 In 1606, Louis joined the expedition, now located at Port-Royal.
 As a pharmacist, he was interested in plants and enjoyed horticulture, seeming to possess a "green thumb", growing hemp and other plants.
 He was highly regarded, and particular note was made of his knowledge and pleasure in cultivating the land.
 He participated in the construction of a grist-mill on the Allain River near present-day Annapolis Royal.
 Experimental farming activities were conducted, with various grains seeded in the local fields.
 He looked after the health of the pioneers, and cultivated native drug plants introduced to him by the Mi'kmaq people.
 He returned to France in 1607, after the trade concession that had been granted to the de Monts expedition had expired.

 In 1610, Hébert returned to Port-Royal with Jean de Biencourt de Poutrincourt.
 It has been claimed that a few months later his wife joined him and became one of the first French women to come to New France, but the claim has not been documented.
 Louis continued his agricultural interests, sowing wheat and planting vines.
 The colony at Port-Royal seemed to take root, but in 1613 it was destroyed by the English coming up from Virginia.
 The French colonists returned to France, and Louis established a medical practice and apothecary shop (pharmacy) in Paris.

 At this time, Quebec was a settlement of some fifty white men who were all transient soldiers, fur trappers, or missionaries.
 The economy of the settlement was dependent on some 20,000 beaver pelts that were annually returned to French merchants in exchange for supplies.
 The "Compagnie du Canada", made up of merchants from Rouen, St-Malo, and La Rochelle, had a trading monopoly that controlled the fur trade in Quebec.

 Champlain, who founded Quebec in 1608, saw a desperate need for medical service and agricultural self-sufficiency for Quebec.
-Champlain had met Louis Hébert during the earlier expedition to Port-Royal, and had recognized Louis' outstanding qualities.
+Champlain had met Louis Hébert during the earlier expedition to Port-Royal, and had recognised Louis' outstanding qualities.
 Champlain approached Louis with an offer from the "Compagnie du Canada".
 He had met Louis when they were both in Acadia.
 They mutually respected each other.